desireemoon/network-tracker/README.md

 # PostMVP
 - Dynamic header that shows user's name and conditional login/logout/register button
-- social media intergration
+- social media integration
 - calendar integration
 - Connecting Users to each other (interact with each other)
-- AI assitant that does most of the manual upadating and eventually AI will setup meetups for User
+- AI assistant that does most of the manual updating and eventually AI will setup meetups for User

 ## Architectural Design